 Investing in a durable display protects your investment and ensures a consistent, reliable experience for your customers and staff.
 When you’re building a retail environment, every component needs to be tough enough for the job.
 Prioritizing durability means you can count on your technology to perform reliably, reflecting the same commitment to quality control you put into every other aspect of your business.

-Plan for Software and Content Management
+Planning for Software and Content Updates

 The hardware is only half the equation; the software running on your interactive display is what brings your vision to life.
 Before you buy, consider how you will create, upload, and manage your content.
 Many displays come with built-in software that allows you to do everything from annotating documents to running specialized apps.
 For example, some software lets you mark up a presentation and save your notes directly as a PDF.